Explore Switzerland

 Food Type: French

-Widely considered to be one of the finest restaurants in Switzerland, even perhaps the whole of Europe, maestro chef and owner Horst Petermann's award-winning reputation attracts the wealthy gourmets of Zurich and boasts a celebrity list that includes the Swiss president, singer Tina Turner (who lives nearby) and the emperor of Japan.
+Widely considered to be one of the finest restaurants in Switzerland, perhaps even the whole of Europe, maestro chef Rico Zandonella's award-winning reputation attracts the wealthy gourmets of Zurich and boasts a celebrity list that includes the Swiss president, singer Tina Turner (who lives nearby) and the emperor of Japan.
 The restaurant is in the lakeside town of Kusnacht, about 15 minutes from the city, housed in an elegantly decorated building that was once an art gallery.
 The menu changes regularly, and can include outstanding speciality lobster dishes or a number of other inventive dishes such as Tuscan dove, scampi lasagne in lemongrass sauce or stuffed squid with a fennel confit.
 All entrées, desserts and cheeses are of exceptional quality, as is the wine cellar.
 Open for lunch and dinner Tuesday to Saturday.
 Advance booking essential.

 Kronenhalle